Izhaki/useSize/README.md

 ## Why no Components?

-Shipping components will add to the API surface, specifically as there are so many scenarios to cover:
+Components add to the API surface, specifically as there are rather few scenarios to cover:

 - Do we add an element to the DOM?
 Which one?
 How will it be styled?
 - Do we Forward Ref?
 - Do we support render props?
 - What about High Order Components?

-Writing all of these components with `useSize` is cheap (a few lines of code), and each component can be tailored to the specific use case at hand.
+Writing all of these components with `useSize` is cheap (a few lines of code), and each component can be tailored to specific needs.

 <details>
   <summary>Example of a component that adds a div to the DOM</summary>